 Brady can claim to fulfill both the letter and the spirit of that phrase.
 Here in the geographical center of Texas, the stars at night are as big and bright as the song says, and there’s much to see and do in the daytime.
 Brady and McCulloch County have long been recognized as the home of some of the most sought-after hunting in the United States, and there’s no shortage of excitement to be had on beautiful Brady Lake.
-Brady also offers several lovely parks, including an aquatic park complete with a lazy river, volleyball and basketball courts, and a butterfly garden.Much has been said about life “deep in the heart of Texas,” but only
+Brady also offers several lovely parks, including an aquatic complex complete with an interactive play area, volleyball and basketball courts, and a butterfly garden.Much has been said about life “deep in the heart of Texas,” but only

 The story of Brady began when the first settlers on Brady Creek, Henry and Nancy Fulcher, donated the land for the town in the mid-1870’s.
 Taking its name from that creek, Brady City’s inhabitants got by on ranching, raising primarily cattle and later sheep and goats, the latter of which would become a dominant part of the local economy even to today.
 In 1906, the city incorporated and changed its name to Brady, the county seat of McCulloch County.
 The arrival of the railroads helped turn Brady into a shipping center for the area, its population peaking at nearly 7,000 in the late 1950’s.
 Today the city of Brady remains a small community of 5,500 residents.